-Based on the table, should the cumulative annual standardised mortality improvement remain at the current level of +4.1%, we might expect a rise in life expectancy a little higher than in the "+3% improvement" row (in the absence of any change in method).
-However, as illustrated in Chart E, users should be mindful that the cumulative annual standardised mortality improvement can vary significantly, particularly relative to the earlier part of any particular year.
+In the scenario that the cumulative annual standardised mortality improvement remains at the current level of +4.8% p.a. over the remainder of 2019, we might expect a rise in life expectancy somewhere between the "+3% improvement" and "+6% improvement" rows (in the absence of any change in method).
+However, as illustrated in Chart E, users should be mindful that the cumulative annual standardised mortality improvement can vary significantly, with monitoring reports carried out earlier in the year showing higher levels of variability compared to the final year end improvement.
+Users should also note that there can be significant variations in improvements between the age bands.

-Table 1: Percentage difference in life expectancy between CMI_2018 Core and CMI 2019 Core for different levels of mortality improvement in 2019, assuming no change in method
+Table 1: Percentage difference in life expectancy between CMI_2018 Core and CMI_2019 Core for different levels of mortality improvement in 2019, assuming no change in method